 Looney Tunes is one of the Warner Bros.
-Entertainment Inc. It consists of short animated films that first appeared in 1930 and are still being produced today.
-Unlike its partner series Merrie Melodies, which was based on the most popular songs, Looney Tunes was story-driven from its earliest days.
-Then, the line between the two projects blurred, thanks to the transition to color film.
+Entertainment Inc. It comprises short animated films that first appeared in 1930 and are still produced today.
+Unlike its partner series, Merrie Melodies, which was based on the most popular songs, Looney Tunes was story-driven from its earliest days.
+Then the distinction between the two projects blurred as the transition to color film began.

-The early cartoons were black and white and were created to promote music, which Warner Bros. owned.
+The early cartoons were black-and-white and created to promote Warner Bros.-owned music.
 It was assumed that viewers would buy records and sheet music after watching the short films.
 The very first star of Looney Tunes was the cartoon character Bosko.
 He used to say the famous phrase “That’s all, folks!” at the end of every episode.
-Then, the animators quit and took Bosko with them as copyright owners.
-This prompted the company to add many characters to the story, including Porky Pig (which debuted in 1935), Bugs Bunny (1940), Tweety (1942), and the stalking cat Sylvester (1945).
+Then the animators quit, taking Bosko with them as the copyright owners.
+This prompted the company to add many characters to the story, including Porky Pig (1935), Bugs Bunny (1940), Tweety (1942), and the stalking cat Sylvester (1945).

 In the 1970s, racist and suicidal jokes, dangerous stunts, and smoking and drinking alcohol scenes were removed from cartoons.
-Everything was done to increase the popularity of the animated series among a wide audience.
-Production only lasted until 1987, when the creators realized that a new generation of viewers needed new content.
+Everything was done to increase the animated series’ popularity among a wide audience.
+Production ended in 1987, when the creators realized that a new generation of viewers needed new content.

 Meaning and History